deanvlue/rust-developing-websites/README.md

 ## Diesel.rs missing libraries

-In Fedora, postgres libaries are needed in order for Diesel.rs to compile
+In Fedora, postgres libaries are needed in order for Diesel.rs to compile:

+`sudo dnf install postgresql-devel`